codophilic/Learn-ReactJS/About.md

 npm install react-router-dom@latest
 ```

-- Lets create an `About` page content using a new component.
+- Continuing the text utility application, lets create an `About` page content using a new component.

 ```
 import React from "react";